 Who We Are

 Sarah Head, Ph.D.
-Candidate, Interim Executive Director
+Candidate - Executive Director

 Mrs. Sarah Head is a Ph.D.
 Candidate at the University of Guelph in Family Relations and Human Development.
-Sarah has worked in private and public agencies that serve children and youth with a wide range of social, emotional, behavioral and developmental needs.
+She has worked in private and public agencies that serve children and youth with a wide range of social, emotional, behavioral and developmental needs.
 Sarah’s primary research focuses on children and youth living within the child welfare system and their relationships with non-parental caregivers.
 Additionally, Sarah is interested in the intersection between child welfare services and children’s mental health services, and the lived experiences of those who access residential mental health treatment whilst living in care.
 Sarah is dedicated to connecting child welfare practitioners with evidence-based research and promoting the use of evidence-informed decision making in everyday practice.
 Sarah also has a Master’s of Science Degree in Family Relations and Human Development and a Bachelor’s of Science Degree in Biology and Psychology.

-Auriole Fernandes, Program Coordinator
+Auriole Fernandes - Program Coordinator

 Auriole has been with PART for over 10 years and has a diploma in Business Administration and her certification in Project Management through Centennial College, Scarborough.
 Auriole was employed as an Executive Assistant with PART in 2008, a year after its inception, and has since taken on the role of Event and Program Coordinator for the organization.
 Auriole has had varied experience in the private sector prior to joining PART and has since taken a keen interest in the field of child welfare.